rfordatascience/tidytuesday/data/2024/2024-09-24/readme.md

 2. What is the distribution of participation by gender?
 What's the distribution of top scores?
 3. How does team size or team composition (e.g., number of first-time participants vs. veterans) relate to overall country performance?

-Thank you to [Havisha Khurana](https://github.com/havishak) for curating this week's dataset.
+Thank you to [Havisha Khurana](https://github.com/havishak) for curating this week's dataset, and to [Emi Tanaka](https://github.com/emitanaka) for [catching the bug in the original script](https://github.com/rfordatascience/tidytuesday/issues/754)!

 ## The Data